Most of the numbers and stats on greenhouse gas emissions in the past have been for the country/national, or global level.

-This guide outlines the basics of cities, and what to be aware of in regards to their carbon footprints.
+This guide outlines the basics of cities and their carbon footprints.

 Summary – GHG Emissions & Carbon Footprints From Cities

-- All these stats and figures point to cities, and specifically the most well developed, urbanized and affluent cities, being a focus if we want to address climate change and global warming in the future
+All these stats and trends point to cities being a focus if we want to address climate change and global warming, and specifically emissions in the future

-- Every city has it’s own GHG emission and carbon footprint profile though – so each city needs a different approach/strategy, and solutions.
-Mitigation (reducing emissions), adaptation and sequestration are some of the most commonly mentioned all options
+Every city has it’s own GHG emission and carbon footprint profile though – so each city needs a different approach/strategy, and solutions

 Development in emerging cities, and modification in existing cities, should both focus on sustainability principles that address a range of sustainability issues and not just greenhouse emissions e.g. supply of freshwater, air quality, land degradation, over population, and so on.

 How Much Cities Contribute To Global Greenhouse Gas Emissions